tanakamawere/tanakamawere/README.md

 - 👋 Hi, I’m @tanakamawere
 - 👀 I’m interested in Medicine and coding
-- 🌱 I’m currently learning Xamarin development
+- 🌱 I’m currently learning Xamarin development.
+I really do think the programming ecosystem that Microsoft has created is amazing.
 - 💞️ I’m looking to collaborate on a Medical MCQ application
 - 📫 How to reach me: unfortunately, not yet.